 Overall, the Bonavita BV 1900TS is a quality brewer that is capable of producing excellent taste coffee.
 It is a sturdy and classy-looking machine that is, for the most part, simple to use.
 Bonavita has cleverly stripped away the bells and whistles to produce a drip brewer for the discerning coffee drinker who prioritizes a quality brew over everything else.

 The 1500-watt heater, (optional) pre-infusion mode, flat-bottomed filter, and large shower head are all features that ensure the best possible extraction at the optimal temperature.
 The durable carafe keeps the coffee warm for hours (when pre-heated with hot water) without the danger of burning, which can sometimes occur with drip brewers that use a hotplate/glass carafe.

-By using fresh, high-quality beans ground for drip coffee brewing, and clean, filtered water, you will likely be impressed by what the Bonavita BV 1900TS can do.
+By using fresh, high-quality beans ground for drip coffee brewing, and clean, filtered water, you will likely be impressed by how your freshly brewed coffee with Bonavita BV 1900TS will taste.
 By recognizing the 1900TS under its Certified Home Brewer Program, the SCAA agrees that this is a quality maker.

 However, it’s not all positive.

 There are some issues that might make you think twice before investing.
 While durable and well-insulated, the design of the carafe makes it quite awkward to use and pour from.
 Also, the lack of programmability may be a deal-breaker for some.
 Again, this is a coffee quality issue as it ensures fresh water is added for each brew.
-However, if this is an important feature, Bonavita has introduced its 1900TD model, which does allow you to program a start time and features a digital display.
+However, if this is an important feature, Bonavita has introduced its 1900TD model, which does allow you to program start time and features a digital display.

 Finally, the Bonavita BV 1900TS is advertised as an 8-cup brewer, but this is based on 5oz servings.

 So, is the Bonavita BV 1900TS a worthwhile purchase?
 Well, while it may not be the ‘game changer’ some have suggested, this is certainly a quality maker that deserves a place on your shortlist.
 Be sure to check this listing for the latest pricing.